 This can help prevent diabetes, heart disease and other conditions associated with Chronic Kidney Disease.

 Reduce your salt intake.
 The recommended sodium intake is 5-6 grams of salt per day (around a teaspoon).
 In order to reduce your salt intake, try and limit the amount of processed and restaurant food and do not add salt to food.
 It will be easier to control your intake if you prepare the food yourself with fresh ingredients.
-For more information on nutrition and kidney friendly cooking, visit our nutrition page
+For more information on nutrition and kidney friendly cooking, talk to your doctor.

 Maintain a healthy fluid intake